KamenWukong/KamenWukong/README.md

 <p align="center">
-✩ Recommend me some music from my Strawpage! ✩
+✩ Recommend me some music on my Strawpage! ✩